ordinals-wallet/bellscriptions/README.md

 node . wallet new
 ```

-Then send DOGE to the address displayed.
+Then send BELLS to the address displayed.
 Once sent, sync your wallet:

 ```
 node . wallet sync